docutils/docutils/docutils/docs/user/latex.rst

 Bad looking PDF output
 ``````````````````````

-  What I am looking for when I try Docutils is if the PDF files I can get
+  What I am looking for when I try Docutils is PDF files of high quality.
-  are of high quality.
   Unfortunately that never is the case.

-  So am I just stupid or is there a way to get really high quality pdf from
+  So am I just stupid or is there a way to get really high quality PDF
-  Docutils?
+  from Docutils?

 Make sure the default font is not a bitmap font.